 - Concept Album: All three Man on the Moon albums.

 - Deconstruction: The second Man on the Moon album deconstructs the character described in the first, as well as continuing the story.

 - Genre Shift: "Up Up and Away" from Man on the Moon: The End of Day has sort of an indie rock style, after a whole album of rap.
 On the same album, there's "Pursuit of Happiness", which has influences from late 80's Dream Pop and features indie artists MGMT and Ratatat.

 - New Sound Album: Speedin' Bullet 2 Heaven was a complete departure from his hip hop sound in favor of 90s-style alt-rock, indie rock, and grunge.
-Also a case of Something Completely Different as Cudder would later make a return to form with Passion, Pain & Demon Slayin'.
+Cudder would later make a return to form with Passion, Pain & Demon Slayin'.

 - Pun: the hook of "Make Her Say", based on a sample of the acoustic version of Lady Gaga's "Poker Face", makes the obvious joke:"I make her say/oh oh oh oh/when I/p-p-p-poke her face, p-p-p-poke her face"

 - Record Producer:

-- As of the WZRD album, Cudi's been producing himself, in addition to co-producing that album with Dot Da Genius he produced the entirety of his next solo album Indicud.
+- As of the WZRD album, Cudi's been producing himself, in addition to co-producing that album with the aforementioned Dot Da Genius he produced the entirety of his next solo album Indicud.

 - The Stoner: The man has a song called "Marijuana"!
 He even lets the track run for a few extra seconds at the end so its length can reach 4:20.